doc4d/docs/docs/commands/dialog.md

 Optionally, you can pass parameter(s) to the *form* using a "form data" object.
 Any properties of the form data object will then be available from within the form context through the [Form](form.md) command.
 For example, if you use a form data object containing {"version";"12"}, you will be able to get or set the value of the "version" property in the form by calling:

 ```4d
  $v:=Form.version //"12"
  Form.version:=13
 ```

 To fill the "form data" object, you have two possibilities:

 - use the *formData* parameter.
 Using a local variable for *formData* allows you to safely pass parameters to your forms, whatever the calling context.
 In particular, if the same form is called from different places in the same process, you will always be able to access its specific values by simply calling [Form](form.md).myProperty.
 Moreover, since objects are passed by reference, if the user modifies a property value in the form, it will automatically be saved in the object itself.
-By combining the *formData* object and the [Form](form.md) command, you can send parameters to the form or read parameters from the form at any moment with clean and safe code.

 - [associate a user class to the form](../FormEditor/properties_FormProperties.md#form-class), in which case 4D will automatically instantiate an object of this class when the form will be loaded.
 The object properties and functions will be automatically available through the object returned by [Form](form.md).
 You could write for example `Form.myFunction()`.
-The

 :::note

-- The *formData* parameter has priority of a form class (the class object is not instantiated if a *formData* parameter is passed).
+- The *formData* parameter has priority over a form class (the class object is not instantiated if a *formData* parameter is passed).
 - If you do not pass the *formData* parameter (or if you pass an undefined object) and no user class is associated to the form, **DIALOG** creates a new empty object bound to the *form*.

 :::